Echono/advent/README.md

 __**Please look at this code at your own risk as this will spoil the puzzle**__

 If you'd like to try to execute this code yourself, I suggest creating a http folder that provides your inputs and calls the endpoints.

+Beware of changes to the code.
+As of writing this, day 1 - 2 are manually accessed and you need to convert your input and send it with a request to access the function while day 3 and onwards takes in a filename looking in a "2025" folder located in a "inputs" which should be located in root.
+(This is subject to change with a UI in the future)